China–Cyprus relations

 Cyprus–China relations refers to the bilateral relations between Cyprus and China.
 China is represented in Cyprus through its embassy in Nicosia, Cyprus, and Cyprus is represented in China through its embassy in Beijing, China.
 Both countries are full members of the United Nations.

 Cyprus and China established diplomatic relations on 14 December 1971, and the Embassy of the Republic of Cyprus in Beijing was opened in 1989.
-The Embassy is in the Embassy District of Beijing, near the EU Delegation to China, and not far from the Ministry of Foreign Affairs of China.
+The embassy is in the Embassy District of Beijing, near the EU Delegation to China, and not far from the Ministry of Foreign Affairs of China.

-Country comparison

 Economic cooperation

 An association established by the Cyprus Chamber of Commerce and Industry called the Cyprus-China Business Association, is intended to promote, expand and encourage economic services, improve trade relations between Cyprus and China, and organise meetings with officials of the two countries, with a view to safeguarding the smooth operation and flow of trade between the two countries.

 China-Cyprus economic and trade ties have remained strong in recent years, yielding positive outcomes, with high-level inter-government dialogues becoming more regular, and investment in telecommunications, transportation, information technology, oil, tourism, and other fields booming.

 Cyprus exported goods worth an estimated 11.5 million euros in terms of trade in 2010, whilst China exports goods worth an estimated 310.4 million euros to Cyprus in 2010.

 China has launched the One Belt, One Road Initiative, and the 21st-Century Maritime Silk Road economic belt, in which Cyprus will play an important role, due to its position between Europe, Asia, and Africa, and the advanced shipping industry.